-A conflict of interest exists when a faculty member's activities actually or merely appear to directly or indirectly affect his or her professional judgment in the execution of any University duty or responsibility.
+A conflict of interest exists when a faculty member's activities actually or merely appear to directly or indirectly affect heir professional judgment in the execution of any University duty or responsibility.

-Consideration of outside employment opportunities should also consider University, unit, and department policies and practices regarding promotion and tenure, merit review, and faculty research (including sponsored and contract research).3
+Consideration of outside employment opportunities should also consider University, unit, and department policies and practices regarding promotion and tenure, merit review, and faculty research (including sponsored and contract research).